 If your provider can’t help, you may want to look around and see if you can find a high-speed broadband package or a different type of connection.

 The speeds you can get vary hugely depending on the type of connection you have, for example, ADSL broadband will be slower than Fibre-to-the-Home.
 Moving to a provider that offers a different type of connection may be best.

 Switcher.ie’s free broadband deal checker shows you all of the deals available in your area, along with information on the type of connection, and maximum speeds for each provider.

-If you’re lucky, you may even be in an area that is already - or soon to be - serviced by SIRO-powered broadband, which goes all the way up to 1,000Mbps.
+If you’re lucky, you may be in an area that’s serviced by SIRO-powered broadband, which can go all the way up to 1,000Mbps.

-If you’ve tried all of the tips outlined above and they haven’t helped, you may want to look around and see if you can find a broadband deal with better speeds or a different type of connection in your area.
-The chances are that, if you haven’t switched in a while, there could be new technologies available in your area now, which could make a big difference.
+If you’ve tried all of the tips outlined above and they haven’t helped, you may want to look around and see if you can find a broadband deal with better average speeds or a different type of connection in your area.

-If you’re not in a fibre-enabled area, and so can’t avail of a fibre broadband plan, remember you may still be able to get a fast, reliable broadband connection via ADSL broadband, which is widely available all over the country.
+If you’re not in a part fibre-enabled area, you may still be able to get a fast, reliable broadband connection via ADSL broadband, which is widely available all over the country.

-Comparing high-speed broadband packages is really easy, and not only could you get a better connection, you could also make big savings by switching, as most providers offer decent introductory discounts.
+Comparing high-speed broadband packages is really easy, and you could even make big savings by switching, as most providers offer decent introductory discounts.